The Sunlit Night: Production

 On May 3, 2018, it was announced that David Wnendt would direct an adaptation of Rebecca Dinerstein's novel The Sunlit Night.
 Producers are set to include Jenny Slate, Fabian Gasmia, Ruben Thorkildsen, Michael B. Clark, and Alex Turtletaub.
 Production companies involved with the film include Deetailfilm and Ape&Bjørn.
 On June 14, 2018, it was reported that the film had received a one-off contribution of 2 million Norwegian kroner (€211,000) towards its production costs from the Norwegian Film Institute.

 Alongside the initial production announcement, it was confirmed that Jenny Slate, Alex Sharp, Zach Galifianakis, Gillian Anderson, Dan Puck and Jessica Hecht had been cast in the film.

 Principal photography began on April 30, 2018, in New York City.
 Filming took place from July to September 2018 in Norway.

 Release

-The film held its world premiere on January 26, 2019, at the Eccles Theater in Park City, Utah during the 2019 Sundance Film Festival.
+The film held its world premiere on January 26, 2019, at the Eccles Theater in Salt Lake City, Utah during the 2019 Sundance Film Festival.
 It was released on July 17, 2020, by Quiver Distribution.
 The film will be released in Germany on September 23, 2021, by W-film Distribution.